cc0350/mingxuan_chen_squad_C_finalproject/README.md

 ```
 pip install flask --user
-pip install yfinance --user
+pip install requests --user
 pip install json2html
 ```

 ## Instrcutions
 ### First Endpoint (returns json)
-This returns a simple JSON object with exchange rates from your base currency to other currencies.

-(Base currency available: USD, EUR)
+Returns all the available countries and provinces, as well as the country slug for per country requests.

-The endpoint is: /exchangerate/currency/{your base currency}.json
+The endpoint is: /covid19/CountryInformation.json

 ### Seond Endpoint (returns html)
-This reutrns a HTML object with confirmed cases for a country for a specific time period.
+Returns all cases by case type for a country from the first recorded case.

 (Country examples: United States, United Kindom, Italy, Cananda, Switzerland...)
+You can also refer to the first endpoint.

+The endpoint is: /covid19/country/{input country}/allcases.html

+### Third Endpoint (returns html)
+Returns summary by case types for a country during a specific time period.

+(Country examples: United States, United Kindom, Italy, Cananda, Switzerland...)
+You can also refer to the first endpoint.

 *Note: Date format should be YYYY-MM-DD

-The endpoint is: /covid19/country/{country you want to check}/from/{start date}/to/{end date}.html
+The endpoint is: /covid19/summary/country/{input country}/from/{input start date}/to/{input end date}.html

-### Third Endpoint (returns html)
-This reutrns a HTML object with public holidays from a given year and country.

-(Countrycode examples: CA, CN, DE, FR, GB, US... )

-The endpoint is: /publicholidays/year/{year you want to check}/countrycode/{countrycode you want to check}.html

 ## To Run